MicrosoftDocs/customer-insights/ci-docs/engagement-insights/regional-availability.md

 ---
 title: Engagement insights availability regions
-description: Learn more about the regions and geos that engagement insights is deployed.
+description: Learn more about the regions and geos the service gets deployed to.
 author: mkisel11
 ms.reviewer: mhart
 ms.author: mkisel